sachinkr91/api-rest-meetings/libs/php/BlueJeansOnVideoRestApi/docs/Api/AuthenticationApi.md

 $client_id = "client_id_example"; // string | The 32 character client ID generated when you created the client application.
 $redirect_uri = "redirect_uri_example"; // string | The URL where the authorization code will be returned via redirect.
 The URL must match a URL registered with the client application.
 $state = "state_example"; // string | Client application specific state passed through and returned in the redirect URL.
 May be useful for identifying operations or users.
 $scope = "scope_example"; // string | A comma delimited list of scopes requested.
-Scopes may be list_meetings, modify_meetings, user_info
+Scopes may be list_meetings, modify_meetings, user_info.
+Unfortunately, not all operations in the API are available via this authentication method at the current time.
 $response_type = "code"; // string | The type of authorization you are peforrming.
 Set to \"code\".
 $app_name = "app_name_example"; // string | The name of the client application shown to user during authorization.
 $app_logo_url = "app_logo_url_example"; // string | URL to an 84x84 image shown to user during authorization.